tombewley/tombewley.github.io/_pages/notes/Convergence of Value-based RL.md

 FQI gives no guarantees of convergence to the optimal solution.
 - Proof: Mix of contraction under $\infty$-norm and $\ell 2$-norm.
 - $Q$ learning is not true gradient descent (semi-gradient) because we don't take the gradient through the target value.
 Residual algorithms slow and not numerically stable (learning rates).
-- Also means that actor-critic won't converge (policy gradient converges to local maximum, just like supervised learning).
+- Also means that actor-critic won't converge (policy gradient converges to local maximum, just like supervised learning